SaraHasbellaoui/pdsnd_github/README.md

 ### Created on:	Dec 15, 2019

 ### Explore-US-Bikeshare-Data

+Udacity -- PDSND
  Use Python to understand U.S. Bikeshare data, calculate statistics and build an interactive environment where a user chooses the data and filter for a dataset to analyze.

 ## Resources
 https://docs.python.org/3/tutorial/inputoutput.html